LiIZ LIGUORI

 MARCH 28 — MAY 3, 2025

-AMR Art Dumbo is pleased to present New York based artist Liz Liguori: Where We Meet.
+AMR is pleased to present New York based artist Liz Liguori: Where We Meet.

 Liguori has continually explored, and pushed to new extremes, the essence of the photographic medium in her cameraless darkroom practice of isolating and manipulating light through prisms, diffraction gratings, glass lenses and water droplets.
 Using light as her paintbrush, Liguori creates energetic, rhythmic dreamscapes in the manner of abstract expressionism, eschewing responsibility to representation.